xiayangjun/ChinaCityList/README.md

 # ChinaCityList
-A jQuery plugin for attach a city list div to a html container element(e.g. div). jQuery plugin `mCustomScrollbar` is needed.
+A jQuery plugin for attach a city list div to an html container element(e.g. div). jQuery plugin `mCustomScrollbar` is needed.

 ## How to use it?